justinhj/monoid-demo/README.md

-# Scala functional programming starter pack
+# Scala functional programming Monoid demo

+This is a demo of how the category of Monoids can be used in functional programming languages

-TODO
+TODO link to blog post